marcel-dehaan/fintime/README.md

 <a id="data"></a>
 ### Data
-Fintime expects data to be structured as a flat mapping, such as a dictionary, containing NumPy arrays.
+FinTime expects data to be structured as a flat mapping, such as a dictionary, containing NumPy arrays.
 The example below demonstrates the generation of mock OHLCV data with intervals of 1, 10, 30, and 300 seconds.
 This data will be used in the following examples.

 ```python
 from fintime.mock.data import generate_random_trade_ticks